 His favorite cause of death?
 Anything involving flames, whether it be an exploding car, crashing plane or just a good, old-fashioned inferno.
 And really, that was just smart branding.
 The Phoenix is a much better nickname if you’re literally rising from the ashes.

 Maybe it was his mysterious Phoenix ring that gave Stefano the ability to return to life.
 Maybe it was whatever mystical powers he got from being, as he claimed, the seventh son of a seventh son.

 Or maybe he was just really good at playing possum.

 In any case, each rebirth seemed to bring another facet of Stefano to light.
 Ruthless business tycoon, gangster, international terrorist, assassin, mad scientist (OK, that’s more Dr. Rolf’s gig, but pretty much every one of his devious creations was conceived at Stefano’s behest), and more often than not, overbearing family man.

-“For 34 years, this town has endured unspeakable horror and unrelenting torment,” Caroline told those present that night, “because of one man.
+“For 34 years, this town has endured unspeakable horror and unrelenting torment,” Caroline Brady told those present that evening, “because of one man.
 Because of him, everyone has suffered terrible losses.
 By the grace of God, his reign of terror has finally come to an end.
 So here’s to the death of Stefano DiMera!”

 Sadly, we know we’ll never see Stefano on our screens again as we lost the incomparable Mascolo in 2016.
 But we have a feeling the character’s legend will live on for a long, long time.
 After all, when it comes to soap villains, they truly don’t make ’em like they used to.

 Visit the comment section to share your favorite Stefano storyline.
 Then, why not check out our ranking of the villain’s 10 dirtiest deeds of all time as we chronicle his life and crimes in the photo gallery below.